tagcode/Lexical.FileSystem/README.md

 > [!WARNING]
 > Note that, observing a IFileProvider through IFileSystem adapter browses
-> the whole subtree in the source IFileProvider and compares snapshots
+> the subtree of the source IFileProvider and compares snapshots
-> in order to produce delta events for the observer of the IFileSystem.
+> in order to produce change events.
+If observer uses "**" pattern, it will
+> browse through the whole IFileProvider.

 ## To IFileProvider
 <i>*IFileSystem*</i><b>.ToFileProvider()</b> adapts *IFileProvider* into *IFileSystem*.